-Independent quality assurance of impact statements
+Independent quality assurance of regulatory impact assessments

 The Treasury may advise the Minister of Finance and the Minister for Regulatory Reform of any regulatory proposal that does not meet the impact analysis requirements.
 Significant regulatory proposals that do not meet the impact analysis requirements, but that are agreed to, will be subject to a post-implementation review.

 If a Cabinet committee takes substantive decisions on a regulatory proposal with inadequate impact analysis, the responsible Minister must provide a Supplementary Analysis Report to the committee.
 This Supplementary Analysis must be published along with the original impact assessment.

 Impact analysis requirements for Cabinet and Cabinet committee papers

 Cabinet papers that contain policy proposals must contain a section entitled “ Impact Analysis”, with the following parts: